fhem/fhem-docker/README.md

 	Note that some essential global configuration that is affecting FHEM during startup is being enforced using FHEM\_GLOBALATTR environment variable (nofork=0 and updateInBackground=1; logfile and pidfilename accordingly, based on environment variables LOGFILE and PIDFILE).
 These settings cannot be changed during runtime in FHEM and any setting that might be in your configDB configuration will be overwritten the next time you save your configuration.
 It might happen that FHEM will show you some warnings as part of the "message of the day" (motd attribute), stating that an attribute is read-only.
 That's okay, just clear that message and save your FHEM configuration at least once so the configuration is back in sync.

-	Last but not least you need to  make sure that there is an existing telnet device defined (`define telnetPort telnet 7072`) so that health check can be performed properly and DockerImageInfo can be updated.
-Global listening for external requests is not needed, localhost is sufficient.
-Note to make use of the environment variable TELNETPORT mentioned above if you wish to use a different port.
-Note that restrictions using the 'allowed' module is usually not necessary.
-Should you set any restrictions, make sure that there is no password for localhost connections (e.g. use attribue 'globalpassword=1' instead of 'password=1').
+	Last but not least you need to make sure the telnet device configuration [described above](#role-of-the-telnet-device-in-fhem) is correct.

 * Starting the demo:
 	To start the demo environment: